 Dr. Boynton can answer all of your questions about breast augmentation during an initial consultation.
 At this meeting, he will discuss all aspects of the procedure with you, and show you examples of a variety of sizes, shapes, and types of breast implants.
 If desired, he will also help you determine if you are a good candidate to combine your breast augmentation with a tummy tuck or other cosmetic procedures during a mommy makeover.
 Please contact us to schedule a consultation with Dr. Boynton, or if you would like more information about breast enhancement.

-If you are interested in reducing the size of your…
+If you notice irregularities in regard to the size and/or…

 Boynton Plastic Surgery1900 St. James Place Suite 200 Houston, TX 77056